IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 3. Enter a **prompt instruction**.

     This option instructs the LLM in your assistant to give refined responses by adding prompt instructions.
-The instructions help the LLM guide the conversations with clarify and specifically to achieve the end-goal of an action.
+The instructions help the LLM guide the conversations by clarifying how to achieve the end-goal of an action.

-    Enter the prompt instructions in the field.
+    Enter prompt instructions in the field.
 The maximum number of characters you can enter in the prompt instruction field is 1,000.

     The following is an example prompt instruction that works well.
 Experiment with different prompt instructions.